Mastering Healthcare Expense Management

 Employer Health Care: Understanding the Basics

 As an employer, health insurance is one of the most desirable benefits you can offer to employees.
+However, managing healthcare costs requires a comprehensive understanding of both the insurance landscape and the specific needs of employees.
 When setting up a plan, you have a few options:

 Although there are several forms of managed care, the two most common are: